domsekotill/docker-wordpress/doc/configuration.md

 **Required**: no

 A password for the new administrator account (see [**SITE_ADMIN**](#site_admin)).
-If left unset a new password will be prompted for when first accessing the admin interface.
+If left unset a random password will be generated and reported in stderr logging; after sign-in the user SHOULD then create a new password through the user management interface.

 > **Note:** This is only used for first-run setup; it can be changed from the admin
 > interface.